-Customer Service Complaint Form - Guidelines - How the Town deals with a complaint.
-"A complaint is an expression of dissatisfaction about the standard of service provided, or an action or inaction, by the Town of Vincent or its Employees or Elected Members."
+Customer Service ce Complaint Form or an action of Even though we try or or inaction, by the Town of Vi ar best, if you are dissatisfied action about the standard of service provided, incent or its Employees or Elected Members." with our service or have a concern you wish to bring to to commence our complaints investigation process. concerns (what you think has gone Who have you contac cted at the Town and when?
+What do you think sl nould be done to fix the prob olem?
+What do you think sl nould be done to fix the prob olem?
+What do you think sl nould be done to fix the prob olem?
+What do you think sl olem?
+The string to complete this form Contact details: "Thank you for taking th Contact details: "Thank you for taking th e time to complete this form" Contact details: Name: "Thank you for taking th

+- Guidelines

+How the Town deals with a complaint.

 The Town has a comprehensive procedure which will be followed for all complaints.

 What will happen if I make a complaint?

+What will happen if I make a complaint?

-Even though we try our best, if you are dissatisfied with our service or have a concern you wish to bring to our attention, please complete and return this form to commence our complaints investigation process.
-Briefly outline your concerns (what you think has gone wrong, times, dates etc.): A Town employee will register your concerns and follow up with the appropriate section/employee.
+A Town employee will register your concerns and follow up with the appropriate section/employee.
 The Town will attempt to resolve your complaint at the first point of contact if appropriate; if this is not possible, the complaint will be transferred to a more senior employee.
 Should the issue still not be resolved, the Town's Chief Executive Officer will conduct an internal review.

 How long will this take?

 The Town attempts to resolve all complaints and inform you of the result within 5 working days.
 We will continue to provide you with regular progress reports if your issue cannot be resolved within that timeframe.
-Who have you contacted at the Town and when?

 What if I am still unhappy?

+What if I am still unhappy?

-If you are not happy with the Town's response to your complaint, you can request that the issue be reviewed by the State Ombudsman or the What do you think should be done to fix the problem?
-Department of Local Government and Regional Development.
+If you are not happy with the Town's response to your complaint, you can request that the issue be reviewed by the State Ombudsman or the Department of Local Government and Regional Development.
 At any stage you may also choose to refer your complaint to an external mediator.
-Information on independent external agencies may be obtained from the Town's Co-ordinator Custome Service.
+Information on independent external agencies may be obtained from the Town's Co-ordinator Customer Service.

 Keeping track of your complaint.

+Keeping track of your complaint.

-"Thank you for taking the time to complete this form" We aim to respond to complaints as swiftly as Contact details: Name: possible, but will always maintain lines of communication until the complaint is finalised.
-The Town employee who is dealing with your complain Address: will keep you informed of its progress.
-If the issue i transferred to another employee, you will be Phone Home: Work: Mobile: provided with the new contact details.
+We aim to respond to complaints as swiftly as possible, but will always maintain lines of communication until the complaint is finalised.
+The Town employee who is dealing with your complaint will keep you informed of its progress.
+If the issue is transferred to another employee, you will be provided with the new contact details.